awsdocs/amazon-cognito-developer-guide/doc_source/cognito-userpools-server-contract-reference.md

-# User pool authentication and authorization endpoints reference<a name="cognito-userpools-server-contract-reference"></a>
+# User pool OIDC and hosted UI API endpoints reference<a name="cognito-userpools-server-contract-reference"></a>

 Amazon Cognito creates the public webpages listed here when you set up domains for your app clients\.
 They include the hosted UI, where your users can sign up and sign in \(the [Login endpoint](login-endpoint.md)\), and sign out \(the [Logout endpoint](logout-endpoint.md)\)\.
 For more information about these resources, see [Using the Amazon Cognito hosted UI for sign\-up and sign\-in](cognito-user-pools-app-integration.md)\.